PacketFence Clustering Guide

 12.5.1.
 Maximum connections reached

 In the event that one of the 3 servers reaches the maximum amount of connections (defaults to 1000), this will deadlock the Galera cluster synchronization.
-In order to resolve this, you should first increase database_advanced.max_connections, then stop packetfence-mariadb on all 3 servers, and follow the steps in the section [_no_more_database_service] of this document.
-Note that you can use any of the database servers as your source of truth.
+In order to resolve this, first increase database_advanced.max_connections, then stop packetfence-mariadb on all 3 servers, and follow the steps in the section None of the nodes is offering database service of this document.
+Note that any of the database servers can be used as the source of truth.

 12.5.2.
 Investigating further

-The limit of 1000 connections is fairly high already so if you reached the maximum number of connections, this might indicate an issue with your database cluster.
-If this issue happens often, you should monitor the active connections and their associated queries to find out what is using up your connections.
+The limit of 1000 connections is fairly high already so if the maximum number of connections is reached, this might indicate an issue with the database cluster.
+If this issue happens often, monitor the active connections and their associated queries to find out what is using up the connections.

 # netstat -anlp | grep 3306